Wall Street Praises Union Pacific Corporation (UNP) After Recent Earnings Report

 UNP’s Market Performance

-UNP stocks went up by 4.44% for the week, with a monthly jump of 2.42% and a quarterly performance of 3.17%, while its annual performance rate touched 34.50%.
-The volatility ratio for the week stands at 1.65% while the volatility levels for the past 30 days are set at 1.44% for Union Pacific Corporation.
-The simple moving average for the period of the last 20 days is 3.54% for UNP stocks with a simple moving average of 8.57% for the last 200 days.
+UNP stocks went down by -1.56% for the week, with a monthly jump of 0.74% and a quarterly performance of -1.04%, while its annual performance rate touched 32.95%.
+The volatility ratio for the week stands at 1.96% while the volatility levels for the past 30 days are set at 1.47% for Union Pacific Corporation.
+The simple moving average for the period of the last 20 days is 0.18% for UNP stocks with a simple moving average of 4.99% for the last 200 days.

 Analysts’ Opinion of UNP

-Many brokerage firms have already submitted their reports for UNP stocks, with Loop Capital repeating the rating for UNP by listing it as a “Buy.”
-The predicted price for UNP in the upcoming period, according to Loop Capital is $269 based on the research report published on July 06th of the current year 2021.
+Many brokerage firms have already submitted their reports for UNP stocks, with Atlantic Equities repeating the rating for UNP by listing it as a “Overweight.”
+The predicted price for UNP in the upcoming period, according to Atlantic Equities is $263 based on the research report published on July 12th of the current year 2021.

-Stifel, on the other hand, stated in their research note that they expect to see UNP reach a price target of $225.
-The rating they have provided for UNP stocks is “Hold” according to the report published on June 22nd, 2021.
+Loop Capital, on the other hand, stated in their research note that they expect to see UNP reach a price target of $269.
+The rating they have provided for UNP stocks is “Buy” according to the report published on July 06th, 2021.

-Vertical Research gave a rating of “Buy” to UNP, setting the target price at $245 in the report published on March 26th of the current year.
+Stifel gave a rating of “Hold” to UNP, setting the target price at $225 in the report published on June 22nd of the current year.

-Volatility was left at 1.44%, however, over the last 30 days, the volatility rate increased by 1.65%, as shares surge +2.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.67% upper at present.
+Volatility was left at 1.47%, however, over the last 30 days, the volatility rate increased by 1.96%, as shares sank -0.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.45% lower at present.

-During the last 5 trading sessions, UNP rose by +4.44%, which changed the moving average for the period of 200-days by +14.29% in comparison to the 20-day moving average, which settled at $220.87.
-In addition, Union Pacific Corporation saw 9.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UNP fell by -1.56%, which changed the moving average for the period of 200-days by +13.84% in comparison to the 20-day moving average, which settled at $220.81.
+In addition, Union Pacific Corporation saw 6.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading